DeuxHuitHuit/frontend_localisation/README.markdown

 Thank you all other Symphony & Extensions developers for your inspirational work.

 @todo - polish Frontend Language classes.
-They look ugly.
+They look ugly.<br/>
 @todo - implementation for PO and I18N <br/>
 @todo - per translation option for storage (convertion from one type to another)<br/>
 @todo - rework of FL_Translations Datasource